 Study members indicated if a physician or other health professional had ever informed them that they had a psychiatric problem, which included anxiety, depression, psychosis or schizophrenia, bipolar disorder or manic depression, an eating disorder, post-traumatic stress disorder, or any other mental illness (wave 10, Main Survey).
 With a low prevalence hesitancy for selected conditions, the latter five mental health groups were aggregated.
 Self-reports of a physician diagnosis of mental illness, in particular depression, shows reasonable agreement with structured clinical interviews.23

 Psychological distress (wave 6, COVID Survey) was ascertained using administration of the 12-item version of the General Health Questionnaire.
-Validated against standardised psychiatric interviews,24,25 this is a widely used measure of distress in population-based studies.
+Validated against standardised psychiatric interviews,24,25 this is a widely-used measure of psychological distress in population-based studies.
 Consistent with published analyses,26-28 we used the following classifications: asymptomatic (score 0), sub-clinically symptomatic (score 1-3), symptomatic (score 4-6), and highly symptomatic (score 7-12).

-A history of physical morbidity was also captured (wave 10, Main Survey) and again based on self-report of physician diagnosis for a cardiometabolic condition (congestive heart failure, coronary heart disease, angina, heart attack or infarction, stroke, diabetes, and/or hypertension); respiratory disease (respiratory disease comprised bronchitis, emphysema, chronic obstructive pulmonary disease, and/or asthma); or cancer of any type.
+A history of physical morbidity was also captured (wave 10, Main Survey), again based on self-report of physician diagnosis for: a cardiometabolic condition (congestive heart failure, coronary heart disease, angina, heart attack or infarction, stroke, diabetes, and/or hypertension); respiratory disease (respiratory disease comprised bronchitis, emphysema, chronic obstructive pulmonary disease, and/or asthma); or cancer of any type.
 In other studies, these data reveal moderate to high agreement with clinical records.29

 Lastly, based on their physical medical history, people judged as extremely clinically vulnerable to COVID-19 were contacted by the UK National Health Service or their general practitioner during the early stages of the pandemic and recommended to stay at home.
 Conditions that met the criteria for shielding included selected cancers, severe respiratory disorders such as cystic fibrosis, severe asthma, organ transplant recipients, and people with a disability such as Down’s syndrome.30 Study members were asked about the shielding status for themselves or a household member (waves 1-5, COVID Surveys; denoted by yes/no).